ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

 </html>
 ```

 Inside of a `<ul>` element, we loop over the `applications` array we receive from the context object, and create an `<li>` for each application.
-For now, we'll just display the title and company.
-Try adding another application the the `new` form - you should now be able to see a list of all of the applications you've created on this page!
+Try adding another application using the form - you should now be able to see a list of all of the applications you've created on this page!